You can still save big! Grab 30% off our essential Gravity Forms add-ons.

 Although Gravity Forms is predominantly thought of as a form plugin, it can also be used as a WordPress eCommerce solution.
 Not only does Gravity Forms include a range of product pricing fields, but it also integrates with a wide variety of payment processors such as Stripe, PayPal, and more.

 You should think about using Gravity Forms as your eCommerce solution if you have a small store that doesn’t require a lot of customization.
 While Gravity Forms works well for taking payments, it does not provide the expansive features offered by a dedicated eCommerce plugin like WooCommerce.
+If you do decide to build on WooCommerce, you can always use a price calculator add-on for product calculations.

 Product field calculations in Gravity Forms